lantian2012/Crime-Distribution-in-Chicago/README.md

 ## Dataset

-Crime data directly from the Chicago Police Department’s reporting system are available as part of the Chicago open data initiative [5].
+Crime data directly from the Chicago Police Department’s reporting system are available as part of the Chicago open data initiative.
 The dataset contains reported incidents of crime in the City of Chicago on a daily basis from 2001 until present day (excluding the past week).
 For each of the more than 5.5 million samples, the crime type, time of day, and location are available.

+Download the data set [here](https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-present/ijzp-q8t2).

 ## Files

 1. Data Exploration
   Visualize trend in the dataset.

 2. Sampling
   Model the data distribution.

 3. Optimization
   Optimize the location of police stations.

 ## Contributors